huaweicloud/terraform-provider-huaweicloud/docs/data-sources/dns_nameservers.md

 ## Argument Reference

 The following arguments are supported:

-* `region` - (Optional, String) Specifies the region in which to query the resource.
-  If omitted, the provider-level region will be used.

 * `type` - (Optional, String) Specifies the type of the name server.
   The valid values are as follows: